defaziogiancarlo/metacode/quota_check.md

 file system.
 If attempting to write to an OST that is part of one or more OST groups, a user should also be able to check their quota status on any OST pool, and not just the global pool that consists of all OSTs.

+### LFS Interface
+The current way to query quota status uses the `lfs` command line tool. `lfs` already has many subcommands a flags, including a
+`quota` subcommand that is used to get quota data.
+The plan is to add a flag to the `lfs quota` command.
+THe flag is `-e` meaning `edquot?`.
+The current usage of `lfs quota` is: not defined for OST quota pools

 ## Non-Goals
 Don't create a new `ioctl` that returns the quota data for multiple lustre users.